Wellington Phoenix FC

 Wellington Phoenix Football Club is a professional football club based in Wellington, New Zealand.
 It competes in the Australian A-League Men, under licence from Football Federation Australia.
 Phoenix entered the competition in the 2007–08 season after its formation in March 2007, by New Zealand Football to replace New Zealand Knights as a New Zealand-based club in the Australian A-League competition.
 Since 2011, the club has been owned by Welnix, a consortium of seven Wellington businessmen.

 The club is one of the few clubs in the world to compete in a league of a different confederation (AFC) from that of the country where it is based (OFC).
-It plays matches at Sky Stadium (formerly Westpac Stadium), a 34,500-seat multi-purpose venue in Wellington.
+It plays matches at Hnry Stadium (formerly Sky Stadium), a 34,500-seat multi-purpose venue in Wellington.
 Their home kit consists of black and yellow stripes.
 Its highest achievement is reaching the A-League Preliminary Final in 2010 and the A-League Semi Final in 2024.

-One of the club’s rivals are fellow New Zealand side Auckland FC - also known as the "Black Knights", who were founded in 2024, with whom they contest the New Zealand Derby.

 History

 Foundation

+Crowd at the inaugural match of the Wellington Phoenix's maiden 2007–08 season.

 During the later stages of the 2006–07 A-League season, Football Federation Australia (FFA) removed New Zealand Knights A-League licence due to the club's financial and administrative problems and poor on-field performance.
 After the resignation of the New Zealand Knights board, FFA transferred the licence to New Zealand Soccer (NZS, now New Zealand Football), which administered the club for the rest of the season before its subsequent dissolution.

 FFA then provided NZS a provisional A-League licence to sub-let to a suitable New Zealand team to enter the 2007–08 A-League season.
 FFA set an application deadline to NZS and subsequently delayed that deadline to give more time for potential applicants in New Zealand to apply along with NZS support.

 While NZS was given a chance to apply with a new sub-licensee, a Townsville-based consortium, Tropical Football Australia (TFA) also expressed interest and prepared an A-League application to replace the place previously held by the Knights.
 However, TFA eventually pulled out with the understanding of the FFA's preference to retain a New Zealand team for the league.
 TFA resubmitted its bid the following year as a potential A-League expansion franchise under the name "Northern Thunder FC", which was later changed to "North Queensland Thunder"; however, this bid died after expansion for the 2007–08 season was cancelled.